 At Finstall First School, all children have equal access to the Science curriculum and its associated practical activities.
 All children, irrespective of gender, learning ability, physical disability, ethnicity and social circumstances, will be supported so that we can maximise the achievement of each individual.
-Where appropriate, work will be adapted to meet pupils' needs and, if appropriate, extra support given.
-More able pupils will be given suitably challenging activities.
+Where appropriate, work will be scaffolded to meet pupils' needs and, if appropriate, extra support given.